Monday, 25 June 2012

 I’d promised myself a return to Champion Hill and my night shift and very limited Boxing Day travel options offered me a perfect opportunity.
 After watching the opening salvos of the South Africa v England Test, I took the tube to Vauxhall.
 The 185 bus wasn’t due for a further ten minutes so I went for a quick walk to the next stop.

 The Oval was well on its way to having a new structure built to replace the old Peter May and Lock Stands.
 Progress looked to be going well.
 The driver of the 185 bus didn’t seem in much of a rush as we crawled past Camberwell and Denmark Hill.
-Any hopes of a pre match snorter rapidly disappeared.
+Any hopes of a pre-match snorter rapidly disappeared.

 It was somewhat unique to have to queue to get into a game at Step 3 level, but Hamlet really were appealing to the local community.
-It was tremendous to see groups of fans heading to a non league game.
+It was tremendous to see groups of fans heading to a non-league game.

 Admission was £10, although Hamlet offered a wide range of concessions for £4, which no doubt explained their increased support.
-Inside the gate I purchased a decent programme for £2 and a fanzine with some interesting stuff inside for a further quid.
+Inside the gate, I purchased a decent programme for £2 and a fanzine with some interesting stuff inside for a further quid.

 The club were getting most things right.
 The club shop was knocking out souvenirs to the few fans not already wearing Hamlet colours.
 Two concessions sold good quality burgers and sausages.
-They were not cheap, but they looked top class.
+They were not cheap, but they looked top-class.
 Fans were coming outside with pints from the busy bar, while I was most impressed to be only charged 80p for a tea.

-Despite the packed crowd I managed to get a place against the pitch side fence right on the half way line where ‘The Rabble’ were congregated.
-Dulwich came into the game at the top of the table, with the K’s occupying the final play off spot.
+Despite the packed crowd I managed to get a place against the pitch-side fence right on the halfway line where ‘The Rabble’ were congregated.
+Dulwich came into the game at the top of the table, with the K’s occupying the final playoff spot.

 The size of some of the visiting players took me aback.
 I thought Northwich Victoria had some big lads, but Kingstonian matched them; particularly centre forward Ricky Sappleton, who was nearly bursting out of his kit.
+It was the visitors who opened the scoring on eleven minutes when a driving Harold Odamatey run was allowed to go on too long without a challenge.

+He set up Sappleton who slotted home in from of the 50 or so visiting fans.
 It seemed to me that Dulwich had a weakness through the middle in defence, although they quickly began to play some lovely football going forward.
-Half way through the first period they were level as an Ashley Carew free kick on goal was headed home by Danny Waldren.
+Halfway through the first period, they were level as an Ashley Carew free kick on goal was headed home by Danny Waldren.

 Champion Hill had many stickers and slogans plastered on the walls, and there were plenty of hipsters around.
 Fortunately, unlike my experience at Clapton, I found them in the minority.
 There were still plenty of old boys going to Hamlet.

 Three minutes after the restart another Carew free kick caused havoc in the K’s goalmouth.
 A defender headed against his own post.
-Ethan Pinnock didn’t hang around, and hooked the ball in to make it 4-1.
+Ethan Pinnock didn’t hang around and hooked the ball in to make it 4-1.
 The football from the home side really was good to watch.

-The poor visiting defenders were been led a merry dance once Hamlet got control of the centre of the park.
+The poor visiting defenders were been led to a merry dance once Hamlet got control of the centre of the park.
 Several chances were created without a finishing touch.
+With twenty minutes remaining Hamlet made it five, as Damian Scannell robbed a defender before squaring to Moss to crouch and ‘knee’ the ball into the net.

+Tolfrey made a couple of top-class stops to keep the score down.
 Pinnock’s long clearance got caught in the wind from his own half and nearly beat the keeper.
 Then the custodian tipped a rasping Albert Jarrett shot onto the top of the bar and over.

-Just before full time I made a dash to beat the crowds.
-Within a couple of minutes I was on a bus which was not the fastest, but it got me to Elephant & Castle where I caught a tube.
+Just before full-time, I made a dash to beat the crowds.
+Within a couple of minutes, I was on a bus which was not the fastest, but it got me to Elephant & Castle where I caught a tube.
 The train from Baker Street contained plenty of Watford fans on their way home from their side’s game at Chelsea.

 Dulwich Hamlet 0 Hendon 2 (Saturday 17th September 2016) FA Cup Second Qualifying Round (att: 822)